Zamolodchikov Tetrahedral Equation and Higher Hamiltonians of 2d Quantum Integrable Systems: Introduction

 if and only if $\Phi(x,y,z)=(x',y',z')$.
-In this case $A(s)$ provides a solution for the matrix tetrahedral equation. \end{Lem} {\Rem To construct such matrix solution from the electric solution for the FTE one should realize the finite-dimentional reduction of the latter.
-In lemma 6 of \cite{KST} it is demonstrated that the electric solution reduces correctly to the set $X$ obtained as follows: consider the residue ring~$\Z/p^k\Z$, where $p$ is either a prime number of the form $p=4l+1$, or $p=2$, and $k$ is an integer $\ge 2$ (the Legendre symbol $\left(\frac{-1}{p}\right)$ equals $1$).
-We fix one the square roots of $-1$ and call it $\varepsilon\in \Z/p\Z$.
-Our set $X$ will be the following subset of~$\Z/p^k\Z$:
+In this case $A(s)$ provides a solution for the matrix tetrahedral equation. \end{Lemma} \begin{Remark} To construct such matrix solution from the electric solution for the FTE one should realize the f\/inite-dimensional reduction of the latter.
+In~\cite[Lemma~6]{KST} it is demonstrated that the electric solution reduces correctly to the set $X$ obtained as follows: consider the residue ring~$\mathbb{Z}/p^k\mathbb{Z}$, where $p$ is either a prime number of the form $p=4l+1$, or $p=2$, and~$k$ is an integer $\ge 2$ (the Legendre symbol $\big({-}\frac{1}{p}\big)$ equals~$1$).
+We f\/ix one square root of $-1$ and call it $\varepsilon\in \mathbb{Z}/p\mathbb{Z}$.
+Our set $X$ will be the following subset of~$\mathbb{Z}/p^k\mathbb{Z}$